robertseaton/robertseaton.github.com/_posts/2014-06-01-prolonged-eye-contact.markdown

 ## What does eye contact mean, though?

-While doing keyword research for this, I noticed that a lot of men and women are confused about what prolonged eye contact means.
+While doing keyword research for this, I noticed that a lot of men and women are confused about *what prolonged eye contact means*.
 Does it indicate sexual interest?
 Well, it definitely can!:

 > Participants in a study by Griffitt, May, and Veitch (1974) gazed more at opposite-sex peers when they had previously been exposed to sexually arousing slides.